obhi-d/cpreproc/README.md

 > PPR_BISON:STRING - path to bison executable
 > PPR_FLEX:STRING - path to flex executable
 > PPR_USE_PRE_GENERATED_PARSERS:OFF - set to FALSE to avoid copying the pre-generated code

+# Usage

+Include ppr.h, in one of your object module, define PPR_IMPLEMENT before including ppr.h.

+		#define PPR_IMPLEMENT
+		#include <ppr.h>

+This will work even with unity builds.
+It does not matter if you include ppr.h many times, but you must define PPR_IMPLEMENT once before including ppr.h.

 ## What this project does